unisave-cloud/docs/broadcasting.md

 using Unisave.Facades;
 using UnityEngine;

-public class ChatController : UnisaveBroadcastingClient {
+public class ChatClient : UnisaveBroadcastingClient
+{
     ...